s-narmada/SuperStore_Analysis/README.md

 https://app.powerbi.com/groups/me/reports/599266bd-f34b-427e-a683-5282fe608b60/ReportSection?experience=power-bi

 ## Problem Statement
-The goal of this project is to perform a detailed analysis of the Superstone sales dataset using Microsoft Power BI.
+The goal of this project is to perform a detailed analysis of the Superstore sales dataset using Microsoft Power BI.
 Superstone is a fictional company that sells various products, including furniture, office supplies, and technology equipment.
 The dataset includes information on customer demographics, product categories, sales amounts, and other related information.

 ## Resources
 https://www.kaggle.com/datasets/addhyay/superstore-dataset

 ## Steps followed
-- Data Preparation and Cleansing: In this step, I import the Superstone sales dataset into Power BI and perform some basic data preparation and cleansing tasks to ensure the data is accurate and consistent.
+- Data Preparation and Cleansing: In this step, I import the Superstore sales dataset into Power BI and perform some basic data preparation and cleansing tasks to ensure the data is accurate and consistent.
 I also create relationships between the tables to enable cross-table analysis.
 - Data Modeling: In this step, I use Power BI's data modeling tools to create calculated columns and measures that helped me gain insights into the data.
 I also create hierarchies and custom groupings that enableS better analysis and visualization of the data.
 - Data Visualization: In this step, I create interactive and visually appealing reports and dashboards that enables me to analyze the Superstone sales data.
 I use Power BI's visualization tools to create charts, tables, and other visual elements that will help me gain insights into the data.
 ##### Snap of SuperStore Sales Overview: